LibraryCarpentry/lc-wikidata/episodes/01-introduction.md

   - Now go to the search bar in the top right corner and enter "british library".
 This will give you a list with search results.
 Click the entry that says: "British Library (Q23308) national library of the United Kingdom".
 Now you should see the british library's item page:
     [https://www.wikidata.org/wiki/Q23308](https://www.wikidata.org/wiki/Q23308)

-  - Let us explore the item British Library (Q23308).
+  - Let us explore the item *British Library (Q23308)*.
 The top part of the item page identifies the item.
 It displays:

     - unique identifier (constructed as the capital letter followed by one or more numbers)
     - label
     - description
     - aliases

-  - Lower on the page is a "statement" section, which shows statements about the item.
+  - Lower on the page is a *statements* section, which shows relationships that have been asserted about the item.
 A statement has:

     - property (constructed as the capital letter P followed by one or more numbers)
     - value